dbriones49/Incident-Response/README.md

 ## Investigate the incident.
 By Reviewing the investigation screen, we can determine the scope of the attack.
-I could see that the attacker was involved in 17 total brute for attempts.
-I also inspected the host instance as well and determined that the host was involved in 17 other attacks.
+I could see that the attacker was involved in several brute for attempts.

 ![image](https://github.com/dbriones49/Incident-Response/assets/143753667/60da6b6e-0698-41e8-8538-1e9f863c1f8e)